-The holiday season is upon us.
+The holiday break is upon us.
 While this often represents time to spend with family, it is also a great time to catch up on the college topics that have fallen to the wayside.

 Whether you are the parent of a high school junior or senior, or already have a child in college, these holiday breaks have critical deadlines for all students planning to go to college as well as those already in college.

 So, let’s work this holiday to secure their academic future, and let me show you the way.